Abner-NM/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 	* You are not allowed to declare new variables of “type” array
 	* You are not allowed to hard-code special values
 	* We will use the -fsanitize=signed-integer-overflow gcc flag to compile your code
+11. 101-keygen.c - a program that generates random valid passwords for the program 101-crackme